 The musical then set out on a U.S. touring production and returned to Broadway, opening at The Broadway Theatre for 48 performances, from January 29, 1951, to March 10, 1951.
 Bolger reprised his role and Abbott again directed.

-Following on the tails of its hit status in the U.S., Where's Charley? lept across the pond, and after a trial run at the Opera House in Manchester, the musical opened in the West End at the Palace Theatre on February 20, 1958, running for 404 performances.
-It was directed by William Chappell with an entirely British cast, led by Norman Wisdom as Charley.
+Following on the tails of its hit status in the U.S., Where's Charley? lept across the pond and after a trial run at the Opera House in Manchester, the musical opened in the West End at the Palace Theatre on February 20, 1958, running for 404 performances.
+It was directed by William Chappell with an entirely British cast that was led by Norman Wisdom as Charley.

-Circle in the Square then produced a revival of Where's Charley? on Broadway, opening on December 20, 1974, after 20 previews, and running until February 23, 1975.
-Raul Julia led the cast and was Tony nominated in the role of Charley.
+Circle in the Square then produced a revival of Where's Charley? on Broadway, opening on December 20, 1974, after twenty previews and running until February 23, 1975.
+Raul Julia led the cast and was Tony-nominated in the role of Charley.

-In 2001, a West End revival was staged in Regent Park's Open Air Theatre as part of their summer repertory season, running from July 26 to August 16, 2001, and then from March 17-20, 2011, Where's Charley? finally made its way back to New York in a semi-staged production presented as part of New York City Center's Encores! series.
-The cast featured Rebecca Luker and Howard McGillin, and Rob McClure as Charley, with direction by John Doyle.
+In 2001, a West End revival was staged in Regent Park's Open Air Theatre as a part of their summer repertory season, running from July 26, to August 16, 2001, and then from March 17-20, 2011, Where's Charley? finally made its way back to New York in a semi-staged production presented as a part of New York City Center's Encores! series.
+The cast featured Rebecca Luker and Howard McGillin, with Rob McClure as Charley; the production was directed by John Doyle.

 Cultural Influence

-• Where's Charley? was the first Broadway show by Frank Loesser, who had made a name for himself as a popular songwriter in revues.
-It immediately demonstrated the master's easy command of wit and romance, sophistication and high jinks.
-Where's Charley? launched Loesser into the songwriting stratosphere and led to later hit musicals such as Guys and Dolls and How To Succeed In Business Without Really Trying.
+- Where's Charley? was the first Broadway show by Frank Loesser, who had made a name for himself as a popular songwriter in revues.
+It immediately demonstrated the master's easy command of wit and romance, sophistication and hi-jinks.
+Where's Charley? launched Loesser into the songwriting stratosphere and led to later hit musicals, such as Guys and Dolls and How to Succeed in Business without Really Trying.

 Trivia

-• The 1975 Broadway revival of Where's Charley? received 5 Tony Award nominations and 4 Drama Desk Award nominations.
+- The 1975 Broadway revival of Where's Charley? received five Tony Award nominations and four Drama Desk Award nominations.

-• During his stint in the title role on Broadway, Ray Bolger nightly brought the house lights up on the audience midway through "Once in Love with Amy" and led them in a merry sing-along.
-It was a show-stopping number, lasting nearly 7 minutes.
+- During his stint in the title role on Broadway, Ray Bolger brought the house lights up on the audience nightly, midway through "Once in Love with Amy," and led them in a merry sing-along.
+It was a show-stopping number, lasting nearly seven minutes.

-• George Balanchine had also worked with Bolger on his previous biggest hit, the groundbreaking On Your Toes, 12 years before Where's Charley?.
+- George Balanchine had also worked with Bolger on his previous biggest hit, the groundbreaking On Your Toes, twelve years before Where's Charley?.

-• In a tribute to the stage musical on which it was based, and in which most of the cast had originally starred, the movie version of Where's Charley? ends with each of the principal cast members taking a curtain call.
+- In a tribute to the stage musical upon which it was based, and in which most of the cast had originally starred, the movie version of Where's Charley? ends with each of the principal cast members taking a curtain call.

-• Though Warner Bros. and the Loesser estate each finally expressed an interest in making the film available in the future, as of 2014 the 1952 film version of Where's Charley? has never been released onto VHS or DVD for home viewing.
+- Although Warner Bros. and the Loesser estate each finally expressed an interest in making the film available in the future, as of 2014, the 1952 film version of Where's Charley? has never been released onto VHS or DVD for home viewing.